Arrow Expressions

 The next thing that's been requested is implicit mapping, so you can use something like arrow notation

-to do X ! substring-after(., '$') ! number(.) => sum()
+to do X ! substring-after(., '$') ! number(.) => sum().
+(Actually, the main obstacle in getting

 the arrow operator accepted by the XQuery Working Group was that some people wanted it to have this meaning.)

-For that I propose we use a "thin arrow": X -> substring-after('$') -> number() => sum()
+For that I propose we use a "thin arrow": X -> substring-after('$') -> number() => sum().

 The effect of the thin arrow is that instead of passing the value of the LHS to the function on the RHS